The D.I.: Production

 Following the Ribbon Creek incident that took place at Parris Island on the night of April 8, 1956, the Marine Corps was deluged with requests from various producers to make films exploiting the incident.
 Unlike many producers seeking to highlight Marine Corps brutality, Jack Webb based his film treatment on a teleplay by former Marine James Lee Barrett, The Murder of a Sand Flea, broadcast on the Kraft Television Theatre on October 10, 1956 with Lin McCarthy repeating his role.
-As the screenplay made no mention of the Ribbon Creek incident and provided a positive view of the Marine Corps, the Marines enthusiastically cooperated, and Webb provided many technical advisers and actual Marines to appear in the film.
+As the screenplay made no mention of the Ribbon Creek incident and provided a positive view of the Marine Corps, the Marines enthusiastically cooperated, and provided Webb with many technical advisers and actual Marines to appear in the film.
 Barrett's screenplay expanded the story by introducing the subplots of Moore's romance with a local shop girl (played by Webb's future wife Jackie Loughery) and of Owens' mother's (Virginia Gregg) trip to the Marine Corps Recruit Depot to beg the Marines to keep her son.

 Portions of the film were shot at Camp Pendleton, California.

 The film premiered at Parris Island in May 1957 and was shown during the training of Marine drill instructors.

 Singer Monica Lewis appears in the film for a musical interlude, performing the provocative song "(If'n You Don't) Somebody Else Will," backed by the Ray Conniff orchestra and chorus.
 The song was released as a single by Columbia Records.